Richard-Zhang1019/react-starport/README.md

 With this `take off` and `landing` mechanism, the original DOM structure can be preserved through proxy components in different routes.
 When the route jumps, the real component `takes off` with the tween animation Form `fly` to the corresponding node position in the new route and then `landing`

 - still coding
-- Thanks my girlfriend for retouching the logo
+- thanks my girlfriend helping for photoshop the picture
 - Inspired by [Anthony Fu](https://github.com/antfu)

 TODO-List